Competency and Performance - the concepts

 Process

 Work activities are the process part of the system.
-Competency is need to succesfully perform the work tasks.
+Capability/Competency is need to successfully perform the work tasks.
 The second most common reason for poor performance is lack of competence.

-Finally output is the result of the task activity.
+Finally job results – output – is the result of the task activity.

 If job expectations are aligned to the objectives of the organization then the output will be results that contribute to organizational success.